ag-grid/ag-mcp/README.md

 [![Install in Cursor](https://cursor.com/deeplink/mcp-install-light.svg)](https://cursor.com/en/install-mcp?name=ag-mcp&config=eyJjb21tYW5kIjoibnB4IGFnLW1jcCJ9)

-To open Cursor and automatically add the `ag-mcp`, click the 'Add to Cursor' button.
+To open Cursor and automatically add the `ag-mcp` server, click the 'Add to Cursor' button.

 To install manually, create a `mcp.json` file in the root of your project and add the following: